ItsKirby69/MineDusty/README.md

 ## Downloading the mod!
 *//TODO*

-Download the jar file manually in the `releases` tab, or just copy the repository's link to download it `directly in-game` when added a new mod!
+Download the jar file manually in the `releases` tab, or just copy the repository's link to download it `directly in-game` when adding a new mod!

 ## Developers
 - **ItsKirby** (thats me!) - lead dev